nliulab/Global-Responsible-AI/README.md

 - **[TRIPOD-AI](#)**: Facilitates clarity in developing and validating AI prediction models.

-> **Narrative**: These guidelines standardize how AI models are described, making research reproducible and results trustworthy.
+> These guidelines standardize how AI models are described, making research reproducible and results trustworthy.

 ### 2. Governance Policies